 Tuition—Simply put, your tuition is the amount of money you pay the college per credit hour (see Credit Hour) in order to be enrolled in classes.
 Right now, that amount is $141.75 per credit hour (for in-state tuition), but you can always calculate your tuition and fees (see Fees) by using this handy web tool.
 Tuition rates are set at the state level, and they are higher if you are not a Virginia resident.

 VCCS—Virginia Community College System.
 You are part of the largest college in Virginia.
 The VCCS has over 200,000 students, and for purposes of funding and governance, it’s considered one thing.
-There are 23 community colleges affiliated with the VCCS and while they each have presidents and separate campuses, budgets, policies, etc., they are also all part of the bigger system, with some centralized services (like Blackboard).
+There are 23 community colleges affiliated with the VCCS and while they each have presidents and separate campuses, budgets, policies, etc., they are also all part of the bigger system, with some centralized services (like Canvas).
 Taking a course at another Virginia community college is easy because they are all linked, so your advisor can help you find that Japanese class you always wanted to take.

 Withdrawal—Things happen, and sometimes you just can’t complete a course.
 The withdrawal option allows you to back out without hurting your GPA.
 If you withdraw before the end of the Drop/Add period, you will get your money back.
 If you wait, you won’t get a refund, but you WILL avoid a bad grade IF you drop by the last date to withdraw and receive a W grade.
 It’s important to formally go to the Admissions and Records office and fill out a withdrawal form (or do it online through SIS); if you just disappear from class, you can get an F, which WILL hurt your GPA.
 Procedures for withdrawing from class can also be found on your course plans (see Course Plans).
 Withdrawing may impact your financial aid, so it’s also important to speak with someone in the Financial Aid Office before you withdraw from a course.